matthewfeickert/matthewfeickert/README.md

 # Welcome!

-I'm a postdoctoral researcher in high energy physics and [data science](https://datascience.wisc.edu/institute/) at the University of Wisconsin-Madison working on the ATLAS experiment and as part of the [Institute for Research and Innovation in Software for High Energy Physics (IRIS-HEP)](https://iris-hep.org/).
+I'm a research scientist in high energy physics and [data science](https://datascience.wisc.edu/institute/) at the University of Wisconsin-Madison working on the ATLAS experiment and as part of the [Institute for Research and Innovation in Software for High Energy Physics (IRIS-HEP)](https://iris-hep.org/).
 I'm a Pythonista and along with being a core developer of [`pyhf`](https://github.com/scikit-hep/pyhf) I additionally work on developing the Pythonic data analysis ecosystem in particle physics as a member of [Scikit-HEP](https://scikit-hep.org/).
 I'm also starting to get more interested in the sustainability of high impact scientific software.